streamshub/console/api/CONTRIBUTING.md

 ## Prerequisites

 Ensure you have Kubernetes and Strimzi Cluster Operator installed on your system.
+Either [minikube](https://minikube.sigs.k8s.io/) or [OpenShifot Local](https://developers.redhat.com/products/openshift-local) are good options.
 One option to get started is to follow [Strimzi's Quick Starts](https://strimzi.io/quickstarts/).

 You will also need a working installation of: